ShujiaHuang/qmplot/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``manhattanplot()`` function in **qmplot** package takes a data frame
-with columns containing the chromosome name/id, chromosomal position,
+with columns containing the chromosomal name/id, chromosomal position,
 P-value and optionally the SNP name(e.g. rsID in dbSNP).

 By default, ``manhattanplot()`` looks fro column names corresponding to